Shan0199/embedding_clustering/README.md

    ```

 2. Open your web browser and go to the URL provided by Streamlit to view the application.
-3. Enter absolute path of the directory
+3. Enter absolute path of the directory to populate the Vector Database
 ![k](image-1.png)
 After the process is completed
 ![alt text](image-2.png)